Above Ground Storage Tanks (AST), 719-526-9411. The DPW Environmental Division AST Program staff manages

 system with the goal of providing water that is safe to drink for all Fort

-conducted on water samples collected from schools, child development centers
+Carson consumers.
+Lead and copper testing is conducted on water samples collected from family

 wetlands at Fort Carson and Piñon Canyon Maneuver Site.
 Wetlands management protects wetland values in accordance